 They can be divided based on their grade which refers to the degree of their cellular differentiation:

 - Low grade – Grade I and II, more common in children

 - High grade – Grade III and IV, more common in adults

-Low grade astrocytomas are typically benign in nature, although grade II tumours have the potential to become malignant.
+Low-grade astrocytomas are typically benign in nature and grow slowly.
+However, grade II tumours have the potential to become malignant.
 Grade I astrocytomas are often found within the cerebellum and as such tend to present with symptoms relating to balance and coordination.
 Grade II tumours often present with seizures.

-High grade astrocytomas typically grow much more rapidly than low grade ones and are generally malignant in nature.
-Because of their invasive nature they are often difficult to remove completely surgically and frequently recur after treatment.
+High-grade astrocytomas typically grow much more rapidly than low-grade ones and are generally malignant.
+Because of their invasive nature, they are often difficult to remove completely surgically and frequently recur after treatment.